 “When you go to big banks that are making money off their derivatives and options, they’re really more conservative and they’re not really making money upfront on these 3% to 4% [APR] home loans,” Phillips continues.
 Therefore, some banks don’t have incentive to originate loans for borrowers with borderline credit or low down payments, and that’s why their credit score minimums end up higher.

-What Else to Know About FHA Loan Requirements
+Other FHA Loan Requirements

 It’s not just the credit score requirement you need to meet.
 Lenders look at three main factors when evaluating a borrower, according to Grech.